HIllya51/LunaTranslator/docs/en/ttsofname.md

 ![img](https://image.lunatranslator.org/zh/tts/1.png)

 However, since the name text is additionally selected, the displayed and translated content includes the name, and the voice will also read the name.
 To solve this problem, activate `Voice Correction`, where you can use regular expressions to filter out the name and its symbols.
-If `Apply to Translation` is also activated, this voice correction will also remove the name from the displayed and translated content, making the displayed content the same as when the name entry is not selected.

 ![img](https://image.lunatranslator.org/zh/tts/3.png)